mike522-byte/ollama-rag/README.md

    - Supports configurable parameters like `temperature` and `top_p`.

 ### 5. **Evaluation with DeepEval**
-   - Benchmarks the RAG pipeline using metrics like:
+   - Benchmarks the RAG pipeline using llm-based metrics like:
      - **Answer Relevancy**
      - **Faithfulness**
      - **Contextual Precision**
      - **Contextual Recall**

----

 ## Example Workflow